 You can also open a Southwest small business credit card:

 - Southwest Rapid Rewards® Premier Business Credit Card – 60,000 points after spending $3,000 on purchases within the first three months of account opening

-- Southwest Rapid Rewards® Performance Business Credit Card – Earn up to 100,000 bonus points; earn 70,000 points after spending $5,000 on purchases in the first three months of account opening.
+- Southwest Rapid Rewards® Performance Business Credit Card – Earn up to 100,000 bonus points; earn 70,000 points after you spend $5,000 on purchases in the first three months of account opening.
 Plus, an additional 30,000 points after you spend $25,000 on purchases in the first six months.

 The rules for earning and using the Southwest Companion Pass can be confusing.
 So we have answers to the most commonly asked questions regarding the Companion Pass.